-An experienced, dynamic, and in-demand speaker and presenter, he has made more than 300 public appearances, before thousands of readers, since the publication of his first book in 2003.
-Events have included bookstore signings, keynote addresses, presentations at libraries, historical societies, community events, seminars, panel discussions, book clubs (nearly 50 have chosen his books), newspaper and magazine interviews, radio and television appearances, and appearances at universities, and public and private K-12 schools.
+An experienced, dynamic, and in-demand speaker and presenter, he has made more than 440 public appearances, before thousands of readers, since the publication of his first book in 2003.
+Events have included bookstore signings, keynote addresses, presentations at libraries, historical societies, community events, seminars, panel discussions, industry events, professional associations, book clubs (more than 50 have chosen his books), newspaper and magazine interviews, radio and television appearances, and appearances at universities, and public and private K-12 schools.
+His books have been woven into the curricula of numerous high schools and colleges.
+Steve also conducts book-club tours of Boston’s North End, one of the nation’s most colorful and historic neighborhoods.

 Among his showcase appearances have been serving as keynote speaker at the Northeast Regional Association of the Social Studies (more than 600 history teachers); as a guest speaker for the 150th Anniversary Celebration of the Massachusetts Superior Court; and as a panel participant with Italian-American and Jewish-American scholars entitled Italy and the Holocaust: The Calabria Connection, presented at UMass-Boston.